How to Ping a Phone to Find Its Location?

 Ping from Find My Phone

-This method will only work if the phone is powered-on, configured to use Find My Phone, and has an active Internet connection (Wi-Fi or cellular).
+This method works only if the phone is powered on, configured to use Find My Phone, and has an active Internet connection (Wi-Fi or cellular).

-1. Launch a web browser and navigate to either one of the following as per the mobile OS:
+1. Open a web browser and navigate to one of the following URLs based on the mobile OS:

-2. Now log in using your Android or iOS credentials and select the device (if multiple devices are shown).
+2. Log in using your Android or iOS credentials and select the device (if multiple devices are shown).

 Select the Phone You Want to Find in Google Find My Phone

-3. Then click on Find My Phone (if applicable) and afterward, use it to locate your phone.
+3. Click on Find My Phone and use it to locate your phone.

 Locate Your Phone in Google Find My Device